 Systematic desensitization is a specific technique that breaks the link between the anxiety-provoking stimulus and the anxiety response.
-This treatment requires the patient to gradually confront the object of fear.
+This treatment requires the person to gradually confront the object of fear.
 There are three main elements to the process:

 Exposure and Response Treatment

-Exposure treatment purposefully generates anxiety by exposing the patient repeatedly to the feared object or situation, either literally or using imagination and visualization.
+Exposure treatment purposefully generates anxiety by exposing the person repeatedly to the feared object or situation, either literally or using imagination and visualization.
 It uses the most fearful stimulus first.
 (This differs from the desensitization process because it does not involve relaxation or a gradual approach to the source of anxiety.)

 Exposure treatments are usually known as either flooding or graduated exposure:

 - Flooding exposes the person to the anxiety-producing stimulus for as long as 1 to 2 hours.

 - Graduated exposure gives the person a greater degree of control over the length and frequency of exposures.